 - Field evaluation of BCD and LFWD for the quality assurance of pavement modulus

 © 2008 Robert Dunalp Hotz II, All rights reserved.

 Thesis - Restricted Access

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b6664275~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b6664275~S5

-Hotz, Robert Dunlap, "Thermal conductivity of compacted silts and field evaluation of the Briaud Compaction Device and Light Falling Weight Deflectometer" (2008).
+Hotz, Robert Dunlap II, "Thermal conductivity of compacted silts and field evaluation of the Briaud Compaction Device and Light Falling Weight Deflectometer" (2008).
 Masters Theses.
 74.